-Following the public consultation, the Benchmark Committee, Independent Experts and GLOBALG.A.P. will together address all comments received.
+Following the public consultation, the Benchmark Committee, Independent Experts and ASC will together address all comments received.
 GSSI's Benchmark Committee will then provide the Steering Board with a final recommendation on recognition.
 All comments and responses will be made publicly available after the GSSI Steering Board's final decision.
 For more Information on the Benchmark Process have a look at our factsheet.

 The Aquaculture Stewardship Council (ASC) is an independent, not-for-profit organisation co-founded by the World Wildlife Fund (WWF) and The Sustainable Trade Initiative (IDH) in 2010 to manage the certification of responsible fish farming across the globe.